 New York’s Statute of Limitations for Construction Accidents

-- Burns resulting from electrocutions or shocks, explosions, or other fires
+- Burns resulting from electrocutions, shocks, explosions, and fires

-- Deafness or other hearing loss issues due to lack of ear protection
+- Deafness and other hearing loss issues due to lack of ear protection

-- Deep cuts or lacerations from tools, machinery, and nails
+- Deep cuts and lacerations from tools, machinery, and nails

 - Post-traumatic stress disorder (PTSD)